beholder-rpa/WoWChat.Net/README.md

 WoWChat.Net is a library that facilitates creating chat bots for old versions of World of Warcraft.

-WoWChat.Net is a clean rewrite to in dotNet Core 6.x of the excellent scala-based [WoWChat](https://github.com/fjaros/wowchat) project with the focus on making a reusable library suitable for creating chat bots that can utilize not only Discord, but other chat and messaging platforms.
+WoWChat.Net is a clean rewrite to dotNet Core 6.x of the excellent scala-based [WoWChat](https://github.com/fjaros/wowchat) project with the focus on making a reusable library suitable for creating chat bots that can utilize not only Discord, but other chat and messaging platforms.

 **It does NOT support WoW Classic or Retail servers.**

 Currently supported versions are:
   * Wrath of the Lich King (Tested with Ascension)
+  * Able to be used with other versions (e.g. Vanilla, Cataclysm) but currently not tested.

 Features:
 * Clientless (Does not need the WoW Client to be open or even installed to run - this means you can run a chat bot on something as small as a Raspberry PI or a $5/mo Digital Ocean droplet)